taylorlapeyre/language-x86/README.md

-# language-dyx86 package
+#### language-x86 Package

-Language support for x86 Assembly
+Language support for x86 Assembly in Atom.